veloxity343/42_core/born2beroot/README.md

 - A lower level which can be used by other higher level package managers
 - Will only do explicitly what it is told to do in the command line

+### What is AppArmor?
+A Linux security system that provides Mandatory Access Control (MAC) security.
+Allows the system admin to restrict the actions that processes can perform.
+It is included by default with Debian.
+Run aa-status to check if it is running.

+### Password policy
+For the password rules, we use the password quality checking library and there are two files the common-password file which sets the rules like upper and lower case characters, duplicate characters etc and the login.defs file which stores the password expiration rules (30 days etc).
+Sudo nano /etc/login.defs Sudo nano /etc/pam.d/common-password

+### What is LVM?
+Logical Volume Manager – allows us to easily manipulate the partitions or logical volume on a storage device.
+It is a method of managing disk drives on Unix-like operating systems.
+It allows for more flexible disk management by abstracting the physical storage devices into logical volumes, which can then be resized and moved around without disrupting the data stored on them.

+### UFW (Uncomplicated Firewall)
+A user-friendly command-line utility for managing iptables, the default firewall management tool in Linux.
+UFW provides a simplified interface for configuring firewall rules and managing network traffic on a Linux system.
+You use it to configure which ports to allow connections to and which ports to close.
+This is useful in conjunction with SSH, can set a specific port for it to work with.

+### SSH
+SSH or Secure Shell is an authentication mechanism between a client and a host.
+It uses encryption techniques so that all communication between clients and hosts is done in encrypted form.
+User on Mac or Linux can use SSH the terminal to work on their server via SSH.

+### Cron
+Cron or cron job is a command line utility to schedule commands or scripts to happen at specific intervals or a specific time each day.
+Useful if you want to set your server to restart at a specific time each day.
+- <code>cd /usr/local/bin</code> – to show monitoring.sh
+- <code>sudo crontab -u root -e</code> – to edit the cron job